wanglezz/wanglezz/README.md

 ### ✨&nbsp; About Me

-🎓 I'm a graduate student majoring in Software Engineering at the **University of Science and Technology of China (中国科学技术大学)**.
+🎓 I'm a graduate student majoring in Software Engineering at the **University of Science and Technology of China**.

 💻 I'm passionate about open-source and enjoy turning ideas into reality with code.